christinab12/bone-cement-injection-planning/README.md

 python main.py --patient_dir ./patient01/ --fracture 20 --healthy --post_op --pedicle_detection
 ```

 For pedicle detection to work properly, some additional input files have to be provided.
-The following tree summarized the required filed:
+The following tree summarizes the required files:

 ```
 --patient01